The Diary of the Building of a 5" gauge Stirling Single |

 | 24th

 September 2025 Another different metal adhesive bought called ATP ADT Metal Repair glue which is water proof and can withstand 300C.
 It is a two part adhesive.
-It has a shelf life of 24 months from manufacture which was 15/09/2024 so I need to use it by 15/09.2026!!!
-I also have given thought to the valve which leaked on the lst Steam hydraulic test and have decided to remake the vale closure piece with a tighter fit to the barrel and hope that will cure the leak problem.
+It has a shelf life of 24 months from manufacture which was 15/09/2024 so I need to use it by 15/09/2026!!!
+I also have given thought to the valve which leaked on the 1st Steam hydraulic test and have decided to remake the valve closure piece with a tighter fit to the barrel and hope that will cure the leak problem.

 |